afjal4/Precipitation-in-Sierra-Nevada/README.md

 </p>

 A final interesting thing we can observe in the long term is how different migratory paths might change as the landscape changes.
-We use an algorithm inspired by the A* Pathfinding Algorithm, which is an extention of Djaikstra's shortest path that uses a heuristic.
+We use an algorithm inspired by the <b>A* Pathfinding Algorithm</b>, which is an extention of Djaikstra's shortest path that uses a heuristic.
 By establishing a vector field using the DEM Model and by making the assumption that animals tend to take easier paths, one can then predict their movement and their paths of migration.
 <p align="center">
   <img width="543" alt="Screenshot 2024-11-17 at 02 33 46" src="https://github.com/user-attachments/assets/ddcab02c-a6aa-461f-b37a-2f7168e99a63">
 </p>
-We can apply the path finding algorithm to the varied
+We can apply the path finding algorithm to Ca(t) to visualise how these migratory paths will shift with time.